 I’m nervous to attend work in case my employer is not being safe, what can I do?

-If possible, you can request to work from home and we would advise that you speak to your employer in regards to your concerns.
+If possible, you can request to work from home, and we would advise that you speak to your employer in regard to your concerns.

 I have symptoms but will I be paid to self-isolate?

 If you have symptoms you must self-isolate for at least 10 days.
 You must not attend work and must inform your employer of your symptoms.
 In cases of COVID-19 Statutory Sick Pay is now payable from day 1 of your sickness absence, this is paid at a rate of £95.85 a week.

 Of course, you may be entitled to contractual sick pay and we would advise you to check your contract and speak to your employer.